The Best Practices of CNC Automation

 The production orders (e.g. from ERP) set the ‘pace’ of production and synchronize everything around them.
 The software, such as Fastems MMS, knows all needed resources and machining capacity and prompts the operators for exactly the right action at the right time.
 Furthermore, it alarms proactively if what is being planned can’t be done – because of e.g. missing tool from the machines tool magazine.
 To make production managers life easy, the production plan is automatically update based on changes such as quick delivery (skipping the production ques) or machine malfunction (re-allocating the works to other machines capable of handling them).

 End result: the production as total is always doing the right things at the right time – all the time.
-This means most optimal machine utilization, low WIP, fast lead times, minimal hassle, high quality… Read more from benefits section!
+This means most optimal machine utilization, low WIP, fast lead times, minimal hassle, high quality… Read more from the benefits section!

-What are the Benefits of Intelligent CNC Automation?
+What Are the Benefits of CNC Automation?

 Operational excellence